 G-Code Ripper

-Read, Probe (uneven surfaces), Split, Wrap, Scale and Rotate G-Code.
+Read, Probe (uneven surfaces), Split, Wrap, Scale, Rotate and add Backlash Compensation to G-Code.

 Download Scorch Works Home